Interpretable Steering of Large Language Models with Feature Guided Activation Additions: Acknowledgements

 \section{Acknowledgements}

-We would like to express our sincere gratitude to our research mentors, Dr Tan Guoxian and Dr Yan Ming, for their guidance and support throughout this project.
+We would like to express our sincere gratitude to our research mentors, Dr Tan Guoxian and Dr Yan Ming, for their guidance throughout our research.
 We are grateful to Mr Chan Kwang Wen for contributing OpenAI API credits that enabled our evaluations.
 Special thanks to Chen Guang, Mr Slava Chalnev and Mr Logan Riggs for their insightful discussions on SAEs and activation steering.
 We also thank Chen Guang for providing the necessary compute resources for our work.

 {\Alph{section}} {\Alph{section}\arabic{subsection}} {\Alph{section}.\arabic{figure}} {\Alph{section}.\arabic{table}} \makeatletter \@addtoreset{figure}{section} \@addtoreset{table}{section} \makeatother